The History of Popping

 Since popping is often done in battles, dancers over the decades have created ways of making the movements more impressive so as to outdo their opponents.
 The result has been a series of illusionary skills that dancers must master.
 One of these techniques is ‘strobing’.
 In strobing, the dancer halts his or her body quickly and regularly as they execute an otherwise fluid movement.
 This creates the effect of a strobe light on the dancer.
 ‘Animation’ is a similar technique.
 Again, dancers use strobing but in doing so, attempt to look like a stop motion animated character being seen frame-by-frame.
 In ‘vibrating’, not only does the dancer halt a set of muscles but tenses them such that the audience can see a trembling or reverberation.
 Popping done with vibrating is less sharp, but makes the dancer look more robotic and less human, which can impress the audience.
 ‘Tutting’ or ‘King Tut’ is when the dancer uses his or her body (usually legs and arms) to make geometric shapes and right angles.Popping Today

 In addition to Boogaloo Sam, many poppers have gained fame in the dance world.
 These include ‘Boppin’’ Andre Diamond, Michael ‘Boogaloo Shrimp’ Chambers, Stefan ‘Mr. Wiggles’ Clemente, Nam ‘Poppin’’ Hyon Joon, and David ‘Elsewhere’ Bernal.
 These dancers continue to make appearances, dance before audiences, and judge competitions.
 Popping continues to flourish on the battle scene, usually sponsored by local dance clubs or professional poppers.
 Battles are where popping is not only practiced, but revolutionised by new dancers who put their own spin on traditional popping techniques.
 Dances like the robot or moonwalk, which are now universally famous, began in popping competitions.
-Separate from locking and breakdancing, popping is a unique funk style that continues to wow audiences and inspire dancers’ creativity.Business Energy With a Difference
+Separate from locking and breakdancing, popping is a unique funk style that continues to wow audiences and inspire dancers’ creativity.Interested in Branding, a Website or Graphic Design?

 Re: Joining A Dance Company Or Dance Group